 EOU works specifically to meet the needs of Black, Asian, minority, ethnic, and refugee (BAMER) communities.
 Research, capacity building and financial management training for small organisations.

-On its website the Charity Commision has a comprehensive list of guides with a focus on the legal responsibilities of charities.
+On its website the Charity Commission has a comprehensive list of guides with a focus on the legal responsibilities of charities.

 The regulator of CICs, also have guides to forming CICs and other information.